Scott3142/python-programming/codelabs/part-1.md

 #### Comments

 Source code can be commented to clarify it or to add notes.
 Single-line comments are marked with a hash `#`.
 Everything following them on the same line is interpreted as a comment.
-Python does not really* have a syntax for multi line comments, so to add a multiline comment you could insert a `#` for each line.
+Python does not _really_ [see below] have a syntax for multi line comments, so to add a multiline comment you could insert a `#` for each line.

 Below is an example of a program where both are used.